 You could be a carrier of a genetic disease even if no one in your family is affected and even if you already have healthy children.
 Everyone has some chance to be a carrier.
+Some conditions occur at a higher frequency in certain ethnic backgrounds.
 In general, carriers of abnormal genes have no symptoms of the disease.

-If someone in your family or your partner's family has one of these diseases, or has been found to be a carrier by testing, your risk to be a carrier is greater than someone without a family history.
-In these cases, you should discuss the family history with your doctor or a genetics professional.
+If someone in your family or your partner's family has one of these diseases or has been found to be a carrier by testing, your risk to be a carrier is greater than someone without a family history.
+In these cases, you should discuss your family history with your doctor or a genetic professional.